StefanGentz/iCursor/README.md

-# iCursor – Rebuilding the awesome iPadOS cursor for the web
+# iCursor – An emulation of the awesome iPadOS cursor

 Author: https://www.linkedin.com/in/stefangentz/